IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Plasmic Rail Gun, Uranium Filled Snowballs, True Rainbow Heart, Dungeon Splunker, Aurora Tear (offically), Awoken Aurora Tear

+-A resonating material called Vibranium can now be found and made into a powerful new armor set, but only if you can overcome the strong new enemies that guard it!

 -Luminous Alter, use it to transmute various items overtime by infusing them with Starlight!

+-A stronger post-L.Wraith Prismic Banshee that drops double loot

 -Hoppers N Droppers, automate your Terraria!

 -Prismic Banshee has a stronger manually summoned version after Luminite Wraith is defeated you can fight for double loot, the boss in general has undergone a couple of changes

+-Config option to disable Drowning Presence/Snowfrosted outside of boss fights

 -Resprites, enjoy a far better looking Jackpot with glowing coins!